stevan/ELO/EVENTS.md

 }
 ```

-NOTE: It might be possible to play some tricks with `local` to get some
+> NOTE: It might be possible to play some tricks with `local` to get some
-level of TYPEGLOB privacy, but the usefulness of that in this context
+> level of TYPEGLOB privacy, but the usefulness of that in this context
-is highly suspect.
-The "types" are better as globals then as something
+> is highly suspect.
+The "event-types" are better as globals then as
-whose scope we need to manage.
+> something whose scope we need to manage.

 The best (and only) way to manage TYPEGLOBs is to use packages, which
 are the natural storage for them.
 And since TYPEGLOBs can be imported